benjipeng/LearningAWS/Front End/README.md

 ![selectGithub](selectGithub.png)
 Walk through the authentication.
 In the __Add repository branch__ screen.
 Select the react project repo and the __master__ branch.
 ![adRepo](addRepo.png)
 In the follow-up screen, simply accept the default build settings (auto-detected from the app's _package.json_ build settings) and select __Next__.
-Review the final details and choose __Save and Deploy__.
+Review the final details and choose __Save and Deploy__